-Preeclampsia/eclampsia affects many systems and is linked to abnormal vascular responses during placentation: increased systemic vascular resistance, enhanced platelet aggregation, coagulation system activation, and endothelial cell dysfunction (Fig 3).
+Preeclampsia/eclampsia affects many systems and is linked to abnormal vascular responses during placentation: increased systemic vascular resistance, enhanced platelet aggregation, coagulation system activation, and endothelial cell dysfunction (Fig. 3).
 Elevated blood pressure and peripheral resistance may be influenced by heightened sympathetic vasoconstrictor activity, contributing to various complications [44].
 Patients with hypertensive encephalopathy may exhibit severe headaches, altered mental status, visual disturbances, and seizures.
 In the absence of adequate management, coma and death may occur.
 Immunosuppressive medications like steroids, seizures, infection, shock, and metabolic abnormalities have the potential to further complicate the condition by damaging the blood-brain barrier through various mechanisms, including direct toxic effects, endothelial dysfunction, vasoconstriction, and thromboxane and prostacyclin imbalances.
-Computed tomography (CT) scans in hypertensive encephalopathy patients may be normal or show signs of cerebral edema.
+Computed tomography (CT) scans in hypertensive encephalopathy patients may be normal or show signs of cerebral oedema.
 Posterior leukoencephalopathy visible on Magnetic Resonance Imaging (MRI) scans parallels the clinical presentations.
 Hypertension may be a significant risk factor for posterior reversible encephalopathy syndrome (PRES) [45].
-Neurological manifestations of Preeclampsia can range from headaches, visual symptoms such as blindness, cerebral edema, seizures, or acute cerebrovascular disorders such as intracerebral hemorrhage.
+Neurological manifestations of Preeclampsia can range from headaches, visual symptoms such as blindness, cerebral oedema, seizures, or acute cerebrovascular disorders such as intracerebral haemorrhage.

 Researchers have found that patients with migraines were linked to a 1.8-fold increased risk of Preeclampsia.
 The most significant risk was observed in women aged 30 years or older with a diagnosis of migraines.
 Additionally, the association between migraines and Preeclampsia seemed to be influenced by pre-pregnancy overweight status.
 It was observed that women who were overweight and had migraines had a higher risk of Preeclampsia.
-The underlying pathophysiology of migraine and Preeclampsia were similar, which included inflammation, endothelial dysfunction, and alterations in blood vessel responsiveness.
+The underlying pathophysiology of migraine and Preeclampsia was similar, which included inflammation, endothelial dysfunction, and alterations in blood vessel responsiveness.
 Pregnant and postpartum women who complain of headaches should be evaluated appropriately; adequate clinical history, detailed physical examination, and imaging studies should be requested.
 A focused history of any form of headache should be elicited from patients as part of routine obstetrical care.
 This will help in early diagnosis and avoid hidden complications [46].

 One of the most dreaded complications of Eclampsia is cerebrovascular accident.
 In 1995, a study was carried out in France involving approximately 31 patients diagnosed with stroke during pregnancy.
 Eclampsia comprised almost half of both hemorrhagic and ischemic strokes.
-The observed manifestations included cerebral hemorrhage, headache, cortical blindness, posterior reversible encephalopathy syndrome (PRES), and seizures [46].
+The observed manifestations included cerebral haemorrhage, headache, cortical blindness, posterior reversible encephalopathy syndrome (PRES), and seizures [46].
 In another study by Martin et al., about 28 women who had severe preeclampsia/Eclampsia with stroke, it was observed that their systolic blood pressures were as high as 155 mm Hg just prior to the occurrence of cerebrovascular events [47].
 Notably, less than six patients reached a diastolic blood pressure of 105 mm Hg, thus suggesting that, according to the current NHBPEP and ACOG guidelines, they might not be considered candidates for treatment.
 The study reported a maternal death rate of 53.6%, and merely 3 out of the 28 patients showed no lingering impairments following the stroke.
 Consequently, the authors proposed a shift in the treatment to help address systolic blood pressure levels of 155–160 mm Hg in severe pre-eclamptic and eclamptic patients [48].
 Therefore, this confirms that neurological complications are a significant contributor to maternal morbidity and mortality in pre-eclampsia-eclampsia.

 Socioeconomic complications